crazyoptimist/crazyoptimist-github-io/content/posts/2020/hugo-an-awesome-way-to-enjoy-your-blog-life-as-an-engineer.md

 ---
 title: "Hugo - An Awesome Way to Enjoy Your Blog Life as an Engineer"
 date: 2020-09-23T18:28:24-05:00
-categories: ["golang"]
+categories: ["go"]
 ---

 I have just finished migrating my blog from Ghost self-hosting to Hugo.
 I am more than happy to use: { framework: "Hugo", hosting: "Firebase", cicd: "CircleCI" }.
 I just wanted to share the full process of how I got it done, which was not a piece of cake.
-You know, it's not just playing around or a dev environment; it's production.
-There are tons of good materials that explain how to blog with Hugo, install Hugo themes, etc. I'm just going to mention the roadblocks I encountered during this migration.
+You see, it's not just playing around or a development environment; it's for "production".
+There are plenty of great resources available that explain how to blog with Hugo, install Hugo themes, and so on.
+In this post, I will focus on the challenges I faced during this migration.

 When you run the `hugo server` command on your local machine, it seems to work flawlessly.
 However, when you try to deploy it to the cloud, the first issue you may encounter is the `baseURL` setting in the Hugo config file.
 Here is a portion of my config file that pertains to this issue: